albinjal/Bayesian-Car-Counting/blog.md

 ## Conclusion
 In conclusion, the utilization of Bayesian Loss (BL) in the VGG-19 model significantly improves its performance in car counting tasks.
 BL consistently outperformed the traditional Mean Squared Error (MSE) loss function, demonstrating superior accuracy, precision, and percentage error metrics.
 Moreover, the model showcased impressive generalization capabilities, successfully counting cars in overhead images obtained from various sources, including the TU Delft campus on Google Earth.
 This ability to generalize to different overhead images highlights the model's adaptability and effectiveness in real-world scenarios.
 By leveraging BL and its robust generalization, we have laid a solid foundation for accurate and efficient car counting in diverse environments, opening doors to a wide range of applications such as parking optimization, congestion management, and enhanced security.
+Additionally, it is worth noting that the model's performance is particularly impressive when dealing with images containing a significant number of cars.
+In such cases, the model consistently achieves higher accuracy and lower error rates.
+However, it is important to acknowledge that the model's performance tends to degrade when confronted with images depicting a relatively small number of cars, particularly fewer than 10 cars.
+This limitation suggests the need for further exploration and refinement of the model to enhance its precision in accurately counting sparse car instances.

 ## References